jonschr/elodin-gravityform-entry-count-shortcode/README.md

 * Allows you to show the number of entries for a form on the frontend of the site
 * Allows you to set a goal and display a progress bar for entries (you could use this for donations)

+## Features

-There are a few other features:
+There are just a few other features (and no options at all):
 * You can preset the "start" number of entries (no one starts a tip jar completely empty)
 * If the form is submitted via ajax, the entry number will update at the same time.